Open Source Software Competition

-1) A PDF file containing a 4-page max paper including an overview of the open source software package, its description, applications, intended audience, main features, etc. This overview paper should be prepared using the same guidelines and formatting as for Short Papers, although due to the nature of this submission, reviews will not be double-blind.
+- A PDF file containing a 4-page max paper including an overview of the open source software package, its description, applications, intended audience, main features, etc. This overview paper should be prepared using the same guidelines and formatting as for technical papers, although due to the nature of this submission, reviews will not be double-blind.
 Authors will be required to sign copyright to the ACM.
-The sentence “SUBMITTED to ACM MULTIMEDIA 2018 OPEN SOURCE SOFTWARE COMPETITION” written in capital letters must appear in the first page, after the authors’ names.

 - Names and affiliations of authors (indicate students).

 - In case of a large distributed project, include full list of contributors, if possible, and indicate main contact (e.g., project owner or maintainer).